hlaz/Charity_Web/README.md

 Things to do --

-Log in page, registration page
-い other than just bootstrap, planning to use php and mysql.
-い create table ->  id | username | password
+Finished login, register page.
-い main login page, checklogin page to check information, login fail and success page, -> maybe encrypt password at the end Finish Donate Us, payment page -> found a plugin to do this.
+い login page works with the id & password in database.
+Need make register page work. -> maybe encrypt password at the end

+Finish Donate Us, payment page -> found a plugin to do this.
 Rest should be easy validation -> done.
 Submit function needs little fix